nikolaypavlov/MLPNeuralNet/README.md

 ```

 ## Performance benchmarks
 In this test, the neural network has grown layer by layer from a `1 -> 1` configuration to a `200 -> 200 -> 200 -> 1` configuration.
-At each step, the output is calculated and benchmarked using random input vectorization and weights.
+At each step, the output is calculated and benchmarked using random input vectorisation and weights.
 Total number of weights grow from 2 to 80601 accordingly.
 I understand that the test is quite synthetic, but I hope it illustrates the performance.
 I will be happy if you can propose a better one! :)

 ![MLPNeuralNet Performance Benchmark](http://nikolaypavlov.github.io/MLPNeuralNet/images/mlp-bench-regression-ios.png" alt="MLPNeuralNet performance benchmark)